-Different people have different views on what the perfect home is, and what are considered ‘flaws’ in that home.
+Different people have different views on what the perfect home is, and what is considered ‘flaws’ in that home.
 In fact, when it comes to the design of a home, it seems to bring out some of the most opposing views.
 This is due to the fact that we’re not all the same, so we all like, and dislike different things.
-This blog is about some of the things which people consider to be flaws when designing or constructing a building.
+This blog is about some of the things which people consider to be flawed when designing or constructing a building.

 Another potential design flaw of modern homes could be that we hardly get any real fresh air circulating in them.
 This could be due to the air conditioning and heating systems people have installed in their homes, rather than just opening the window and letting some air in.
 Of course, many factors add up to the decision as to whether we open our windows or not.
 These could include the safety of our homes and families, the quality of the air where you live (for example, you probably wouldn’t want to open your windows if you lived near a factory which was blowing smoke or fumes into the atmosphere), our privacy tends to play a large part in whether the curtains are opened, let alone the windows!
 Any noise around the home could stop you from opening it, or if you are a considerate neighbour and know you are going to make a lot of noise playing your music rather loudly.

 Many people may say that they don’t think their homes are lit well enough by natural light, and therefore have a lot of lighting installed inside their homes, which is probably where most of their electricity bills are created.
-On the other hand, if you had a lot of windows, they may be very helpful with enhancing heat from the sun on cold day, but in the summer, when you ant to cool down, you may have to go around the house covering the windows.
+On the other hand, if you had a lot of windows, they may be very helpful with enhancing heat from the sun on a cold day, but in the summer, when you want to cool down, you may have to go around the house covering the windows.

-The design of the kitchen is one of the most important parts of planning a building, because the kitchen could be where you will have most of your social gatherings, or just the place where you cook your family meals.
+The design of the kitchen is one of the most important parts of planning a building because the kitchen could be where you will have most of your social gatherings or just the place where you cook your family meals.
 Either way, it needs to be functional with everything you need to meet your individual needs.

-A lot of people build and but homes with the short-term future in mind, but you should really think about long term, including using strong materials which will last and save you money in the long run.
+A lot of people build and buy homes with the short-term future in mind, but you should really think about the long term, including using strong materials which will last and save you money in the long run.
 Another thing to take into account is planning for getting older and a growing family, these tend to be an afterthought as many people think about their personal design preferences as opposed to future functionality.
-To quote a popular cookery show, they think about ‘style over substance’ when it should be the other way around.
+To quote a popular cookery show, they think about ‘style over substance when it should be the other way around.